caffeinery/coffea-docs/source/away.rst

-Away plugin
+away plugin
 ===========

-Events
+events
 ------

-.. data:: away
+.. coffeaevent:: away

 The ``away`` event, fired when an IRC AWAY event is received.